Pleiades777/gfort2py/README.md

 - [ ] Generic/Elemental functions
 - [x] Functions as an argument
 - [ ] Assumed rank arrays
+- [x] Quad precision variables
+- [ ] Quad precision variables arrays

-### Quad precision varaibles
+### Quad precision variables

-At this time gfort2py only supports reading module level variables that are quad thus you can not set them nor pass them to a function.
-To support quad's you must have the bigfloat package installed (available in pip)
+To support quad's you must have the bigfloat package installed (available in pip).
+It is not a hard dependency as it needs the mpfr headers which may be difficult to install.
+Thus if you do not have bigfloat installed, and have quad installed then things should work but you will not be able to interface with the quad variable.
+But things like derived types with a quad in them will work except for accessing the quad (formally we pad the derived type with 16 bytes to keep things aligned).

+Quad's can be set either via a number (5, 5.0) or a string ('5.0').
+The return value will be a bigfloat object.

 ### Accessing common block elements